VAT invoicing

 Duty to preserve the invoices

-Entrepreneurs and professionals must issue and deliver invoices and keep the invoices and supporting documents related to their tax obligations for the four-year limitation period (article 29.2, letter e) of Law 58/2003, of 17 December, General Taxation Act and 165.1 of Law 37/1992).
+Employers and professionals must issue and deliver invoices and keep invoices and supporting documents relating to their tax obligations during the limitation period 4 years (article 29,2 (e) of Act 58/2003, of 17 December, General Tax and 165.Uno of Act 37/1992).

-Likewise, the following documents must be kept with their original content, in an orderly fashion and for the period of time established in the General Tax Law:
+The following documents must also be kept in their original content, in order and during the period established by the General Tax Law:

 - Invoices received.